 Growing up it felt like torture in the early hours of the morning when my mother came to wake us, during the best part of sleep, to sit at the table and eat and drink in anticipation of the day of fasting.
 Thereafter we would stumble to the bathroom to make ablutions and await the call for prayer.

 When we were children my mum often made toasted sandwiches with chicken mayonnaise or cheese filling for us.
 If there were any leftovers from the previous night’s dinner she used that, or fried sausages and scrambled eggs with caramelized onions that my dad loved.

 During the latter weeks of Ramadhan when everyone started to feel the effects of dehydration and energy loss, we would occasionally oversleep and rise with just enough time to take a sip of water.
 Those were the days when we would feel the anguish of physical thirst and hunger the most.

-As an adult I found that I fast with a clearer mind and more alertness if I consume a light suhur.
-My favorite suhur items for the first week of Ramadhan is cooked maize meal (polenta) or Mieliepap porridge because I don’t feel hungry as quickly by the afternoon.
-Other suhur options include low carb fruit smoothies or egg dishes with bread.
+As an adult I found that I fast with a clearer mind and more alertness if I consume a light suhoor.
+My favorite suhoor items for the first week of Ramadhan is Creamy Breakfast Mieliepap recipe (Maize meal porridge) because I don’t feel hungry as quickly by the afternoon.
+Other suhoor options include low carb fruit smoothies or egg dishes with bread.